Seazean/Seazean/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java
-- 💬 I'm looking for an internship.
+- 💬 I'm looking for an internship
-- 📫 How to reach me: imseazean@gmail.com.
+- 📫 How to reach me: imseazean@gmail.com